 Christopher Costanza is proud to announce the launch of a new website featuring his recent recordings of the Six Suites for Solo Cello by J.S.
 Bach.
 The site showcases his recordings in combination with commentary, history, web links, and additional Bach-related resources.
 Visit the site at http://costanzabach.stanford.edu/.

 In addition to his varied musical interests, Christopher is an avid long-distance runner and hiker, in an effort to offset the dozens of hours spent planted in a chair playing the cello.
 A self-described train enthusiast, he enjoys riding and exploring the passenger railways of the world.
 Additionally, Chris is fascinated by architecture (railway stations, for starters), and seeks out innovative architectural offerings of each city he visits on tour.
-At home in California, he is also passionate about cooking, focusing his attention on new and creative vegetarian and vegan dishes which take advantage of the abundance of remarkable organic local produce.
+At home in California, he is also passionate about cooking, focusing his attention on new and creative dishes which take advantage of the abundance of remarkable organic local produce.
 Christopher lives with two wonderful violinists: his wife, Debra Fong, and their daughter, Isabella.